Q: I am planning to add California Raisins to my power bar. How do I deal with moisture transfer from the raisins?

 Q: I want to develop a mini-cookie (bite-size) with oatmeal and raisins.
 The raisins I use for my regular-size cookies are too large.
 Is there a good way to chop them?

-A: Tea biscuit manufacturers in England and in the USA tend to utilize midget or mini midget raisins or Zante currants.
+A: Tea biscuit manufacturers in England and in the USA tend to utilize small or mini small raisins or Zante currants.
 At one time there was a diced raisin available, but I do not think it is offered anymore except by special order.
 Typically raisins are diced right out of the case in a commercial food processor.
 I have never seen this done on large scale operations but this is how it is done in small bakeries.

 Q: Will chopping them create more problems in the mixer or with moisture transfer in the stored product?